truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/TFTP-HPAApp.md

 ## First Steps

-Configure DHCP server for network boot to work.
+Configure your DHCP server for network boot to work.

 To grant access to a specific user (and group) different from defaults, add the new non-root administrative user and note the UID and GID for this user.

 To use a specific dataset or volume for files, create this in the **Storage** screen first.

 ## Installing the TFTP Service App

-The TFTP Service application does not require advanced preparation before installing the application.
+You can install the application using all default settings, or you can customize setting to suit your use case.

 To install the **TFTP Server** app, go to **Apps**, click **Discover Apps**.
 Either begin typing TFTP into the search field or scroll down to locate the **TFTP Server** application widget.